Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Creation/removal wired to the RSI indicator toggle and settings changes.
 - Result: The OB/OS fills now align precisely with the RSI scale; changing levels updates in real time.

+### Change: Removed RSI overbought/oversold zone panels

+- Reason: The colored top/bottom panels in the RSI pane were visually unstable and cluttered the UI.
+- Change: Removed the `rsiBands` overlay registration and its creation/removal calls.
+- Location: `src/components/widget/components/KLineChartComponent.jsx`.

 ## K-line ATR - Pro

 - New: ATR line supports a color picker (same UX as RSI).
 Hover the ATR pane to reveal the small color swatch on the left; click to choose a color.
 The ATR line updates immediately and persists.